caf3676/Interactive-Storage-Capacity-Calculator.github.io/index.md

 The purpose of this notebook is to provide a calculator that inputs various production data and outputs predicted CO<sub>2 </sub>  storage capacity.
-These inputs are the following:
+This calculator takes in the following inputs:

 **Pressure** - The reservoir pressure in psia

-**CUMO** - Cumulative Oil Production in mmbbl
+**CUMO** - Cumulative Oil Production in mmbbl ($10^6$ barrels)

-**CUMG** - Cumulative Gas Production in Bcf
+**CUMG** - Cumulative Gas Production in Bcf (($10^9$ cubic ft)

-**Water Volume** - initial water volume in mmbbl
+**Water Volume** - Initial water volume in mmbbl ($10^6$ barrels)

-**Injection Volume** - volume of injected water in mmbbl
+**Injection Volume** - Volume of injected water in mmbbl ($10^6$ barrels)

-**Depth** - the resevoir depth in ft
+**Depth** - The resevoir depth in ft

-**Geothermal Gradient** - the temperature gradient of the reservoir in C/km
+**Geothermal Gradient** - The temperature gradient of the reservoir in °C/km

-**Mean Surface Temperature** - the average surface temperature in C
+**Mean Surface Temperature** - The average surface temperature in °C

-**API** - the API gravity of the oil
+**API** - The API gravity of the oil

-**Efficiency** - the percent storage efficiency
+**Efficiency** - The percent storage efficiency

-**GOR** - the gas oil ratio
+**GOR** - The gas oil ratio

-**Density of CO2** - Density of CO2 in kg/m3
+**Density of CO2** - Density of CO2 in kg/m<sup>3</sup>

 ###  Obtaining CO2 Density

 The code below approximates the density of CO2 using a given temperature and pressure.
-Note: This calculator takes in pressures between 0 and 4351 psia and temperatures between 10 and 30 degrees C.
+This is done by using a multivariable regression model of an equation of state for carbon dioxide.
+The data for this EOS model is provided by the National Institute of Standards and Technology.

+### Key Assumptions

+This calculator assumes the following:

+1. The gas in the reservoir is pure methane.

+2. At discovery, the oil is undersaturated and above the bubble point so there is no gas cap.
+Therefore the GOR reflects the solution gas ratio.

+3. The gas deviation factor is 1.

+With these assumptions in mind, note that this calculator is best suited for pure gas or pure oil reservoirs.
+A calculator suited for mixed reservoirs requires more complicated equations that are better suited for interactions between gas and oil.

 ### The Code
 Now that the inputs for this calculator have been defined, let's get into the code.
 There are sliders for each input.
 Each slider can be moved to a range of values by the user, to see how changing a certain feature affects predicted storage capacity in real time.
 These inputs are then used in a function called carbonCalc.